garloff/Fix_BCD/README.md

 Notes: The `registry_dict.py` helper is under Apache-2.0 license, while the fix script `fix_boot_bcd.py` uses the `CC-BY-SA-4.0` license.
 So do not create proprietary tools nor remove credits to me from the latter.

+Please note that despite all care and creating a `BCD.bak` backup file, this script may damage your BCD file and render your system unbootable.
+You have been warned, please use at your own risk!

 This tool was inspired by [Moondarker](https://gist.github.com/Moondarker) with his [instructions](https://gist.github.com/Moondarker/2c5b7ed1c6372119ebf03f0b12d11e92)